sakitume/FS-i6-SilverLite/docs/devEnvSetup.md

 Some useful info about these configs can be found here: <https://marcelball.ca/projects/cortex-debug/cortex-debug-launch-configurations/>

 After these additions have been made you can click on the Debug icon on the left of VSCode and be able to execute one of these configurations.

+Regarding the `.svd` file in the above config.
+A Google search for `kinetis svd files` led me to this: <https://github.com/posborne/cmsis-svd/issues/29>
+which in turn led me to this: <https://github.com/hackrid/KDS_SVD/blob/master/KDS_3_2/MKL16Z4.svd>.

 ### "semihosting"
 It is possible to direct `printf` messages (`stdout`) to the debug interface.
 This capability is known as *semihosting*.